-In order for a Prenuptial or Postnuptial Agreement to be valid and enforceable, there must be full disclosure by both sides of all assets they own or possess.
-In addition, each party must be represented by their own independent attorney.
-Most Prenuptial or Postnuptial Agreements continue until the passing of both parties.
-However, the parties can agree to a sunset provision which provides the Prenuptial or Postnuptial Agreement expires or is no longer valid or enforceable after the passage of a certain period of time or the occurrence of certain event or series of events.
+In order for a Prenuptial or Postnuptial Agreement to be valid and enforceable, there must be full disclosure on both sides of all assets owned or possessed and each party must be represented by their own independent attorney.
+Unless a Sunset Provision is agreed upon, most Prenuptial and Postnuptial Agreements continue until the passing of both parties.
+A Sunset Provision determines that the Prenuptial or Postnuptial Agreement expires or is no longer valid or enforceable after the passage of a certain period of time, or upon the occurrence of a certain event or series of events.